MrBacon1-1/Simple-Java-Discord-Bot/README.md

   - Has a ping command to get some data about the bot. ⚡

   - Has a coin flip command. 💲

+  - Has a stop command for the guild owner only. 🛑
 </p>
 <p align="center">
   <b>⭐More Coming Soon⭐</b><br><br>